maximlerner/05-online-shop/README.md

 * When loging in the website admin can add delete and update products.<br>
 all crud operations are made with nodejs - express backend and MongoDB database.

-* Customers and admin can see website statistics.
 * Customers can search products by categories and they can search products in <br> a search bar.